The Kauri Fund was established in 2004 for the following charitable purposes:

 The Kauri Seed Programme

 The first initiative of the Kauri Fund was to establish in 2010 the Kauri Seed Programme Scholarships to mentor and encourage undergraduate ecologists in the early stages of their ecological careers.
 This will be achieved by giving grants to up to 8 undergraduate ecologists to enable them to attend the New Zealand Ecological Society’s conference.
-For more information follow the link below:
+The kauri seed programme is not currently being offered, as the fund is currently being used to fund postgraduate students to attend the conference.

 NZES Hot Topics